Power & Benefits of Ametrine :

-History: It’s said that in the 1600s Ametrine was first introduced to Europe as a gift given to the Queen of Spain by a conquistador after he received an Ametrine mine in Bolivia as a dowry by marrying a princess named Anahi from the Ayoreos tribe.
+Ametrine is found only in Bolivia in a remote mine.
+It’s said that in the 1600s Ametrine was first introduced to Europe as a gift given to the Queen of Spain by a conquistador after he received an Ametrine mine in Bolivia as a dowry by marrying a princess named Anahi from the Ayoreos tribe.
 Following that, the mine was inactive for more than three hundred years and then discovered once again in the 1960s which made Ametrine available in the 1970s.
 This mine is still active, and it’s now named Anahi after the princess.
 This mine also has amethyst and citrine.

 The only commercial source of ametrine in the world is the remote Anahi mine in Bolivia.
 Most lower priced ametrine can be assumed to be synthetic, made in a Russian laboratory since 1994.
 This laboratory perfected the method of producing a synthetic bi-coloured quartz that is irradiated.
 Ametrine prices are relatively modest and don’t increase with carat size.
 The most valuable Ametrine depends on the depth and vividness of the colours in the gemstone.

 Wear on the body in a pendant or ring.
 Hold on the body to bring up deep-seated emotional issues to process and clear.